sahil-1234/Easy_Manage/easy_manage/frontend/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the
 I